danielhauagge/blink/README.md

     aws_key = # Sign up for an account with Amazon aws_secret = # and get the key too
     bucket = blink # Images and SIFT results are stored at http://s3.amazonaws.com/<bucket>/<collection>/<photo>

+Running
+====
+On each worker:

+    ./fetch.py

+To make a query and add photos to database:

+    ./order.py --query "your search query" --tag "a tag for organizing your photos"